sawellons/NDpredict/README.md

 To use the number density evolution functions or the mass functions from Illustris, you will need the torrey_cmf package (https://github.com/ptorrey/torrey_cmf).

-To use mass functions from ZFOURGE, you will need the mpmath package (mpmath.org).
+To use any of the observational mass functions, you will need the mpmath package (mpmath.org).

 ## Functionality